Girgias/php-rfcs/container-offset-behaviour.md

 for every single operation, regardless of the type of the offset.

 This includes using `false` as a container.

+The error message should be standardized to be consistent and descriptive for all types.
+One possibility is `Cannot use value of type TYPE as an array`.

 ### null type as a container